Leaked Nintendo Switch Accessories Hint At Arcade Stick — Will ‘Smash Bros.’ Be A Launch Title?

 The video game company later amended their copyright policy allowing YouTube users to take a percentage of the income from their videos, but the damage had been done.
 They had even shut down a fan-based Metroid movie on similar grounds.

-If the leaked documents reported by Techspot are real, the list of Nintendo Switch accessories could possibly indicate more controllers being created to support titles like Red Dead Redemption 2 and Assassin’s Creed: Empire.
+If the leaked documents reported by Techspot are real, the list of Nintendo Switch accessories could indicate more controllers being created to support titles like Red Dead Redemption 2 and Assassin’s Creed: Empire.
 Of course, the Switch has to be able to handle them.

 - One accessory leaked is a Joy-Con multi-charger.
 For gamers on the go who don’t have access to a TV, the multi-charger could be a great idea for preparing a multiplayer session.